-On June 30, 2008, we were awarded up to a five-year contract potentially worth up to \$44.4 million to test and develop bavituximab and an equivalent fully human antibody as potential broad-spectrum treatments for viral hemorrhagic fever infections.
-The initial contract was awarded through the Transformational Medical Technologies Initiative ("TMTI") of the U.S. Department of Defense's Defense Threat Reduction Agency ("DTRA").
-This federal contract is expected to provide us with up to \$22.3 million in funding over a 24-month base period, with \$19.4 million having been appropriated as of October 31, 2009.
-The remainder of the \$22.3 million in funding is expected to be appropriated over the remainder of the two-year base period ending June 29, 2010.
-Subject to the progress of the program and budgetary considerations in future years, the contract can be extended beyond the base period to cover up to \$44.4 million in total funding over the five-year contract period through three one-year option terms.
-Work under this contract commenced on June 30, 2008.
-If we do not receive the expected funding under this contract, we may not be able to develop therapeutics to treat hemorrhagic fever virus infection nor otherwise receive the other indirect benefits that may be derived from receipt of the full funding under this contract.
+On June 30, 2008, we were awarded a government contract (the "Government Contract") to test and develop bavituximab and an equivalent fully human antibody as potential broad-spectrum treatments for viral hemorrhagic fever (VHF) infections.
+The Government Contract was awarded through the Transformational Medical Technologies ("TMT") of the U.S. Department of Defense's Defense Threat Reduction Agency.
+This Government Contract provides for up to \$24.7 million in funding over the contract's base period ending March 2011.
+Subject to the program and budgetary considerations in future years, the Government Contract can be extended by the TMT beyond the base period to cover up to \$36.3 million in funding through the exercise of two option p eriods not to exceed the government's maximum five-year period for contracts.
+However, due to the uncertainty regarding the extension of the Government Contract beyond the base period, there is no guarantee we will receive additional funding beyond the \$24.7 million that has been allocated to the base period ending March 2011.
+If we do not receive the expected full funding under this Government Contract, we may not be able to develop therapeutics to treat hemorrhagic fever virus infection nor otherwise receive the other indirect benefits that may be derived from receipt of the full funding under this contract.